larseggert/irtf-chair-description/draft-eggert-irtf-chair-description.md

 publication record, membership in conference program and organizational committees, participation in publicly funded collaborative research projects, among others.

+In addition to chartering new RGs, it is equally important for the IRTF to end RGs that have run out of energy, are focused on issues no longer considered important for the Internet, or are otherwise not operating well.
+Careful communication and good people skills are essential in order to explain the reasons for concluding an RG.
+The same skill set is also useful when explaining to proponents of a new RG why their request is being denied.

 The Applied Networking Research Prize (ANRP) is a joint award of the Internet Society (ISOC) and an example of a strategic initiative that since its inception